How Costa Rica Nipped Coronavirus in the Bud

 From 1 May, theatres, cinemas and gyms were allowed to reopen, but with a ruling that people must keep two metres apart at all times.
 Sports venues are now opening but by allowed use of just a quarter of their seating capacity.
 Beauticians and hairdressers are also allowed to resume trading but must only have half as many customers as their salons can accommodate.

-The Costa Rican borders will remain closed until at least 15 May and restrictions on driving, intended to prevent people from spreading the virus, still remain in force.
+According to the World Economic Forum website, the Costa Rican borders will remain closed until at least 15 May.
+Restrictions on driving, intended to prevent people from spreading the virus will remain in force.
 Driving at night is banned and drivers may only drive on certain days if their licence plate ends in a particular number.

 Costa Rica’s successful response to COVID-19 has also been helped by huge public adherence to the government’s guidance and stipulations.
 According to a report by Google, visits to shops and recreational premises have dropped 84% and to parks and beaches by 82%.